drmjc/evernote2onenote/README.md

 I wrote this over a weekend, as my first project using Cursor.AI.
 As such, the code is pretty awful, but it works, and I was able to import ~1300 notes from 36 notebooks of 1.2GB overnight.

-There seem to be other solutions for converting from Endnote to Onenote that seemed to be retired, to work only on a PC, or didn't work.
-This software is not affiliated with any other software.
+There are other solutions for converting from Endnote to Onenote that seemed to be retired, to work only on a PC, or didn't work for me.
+This software is not affiliated with any of these other software packages.

-### Versions
-I developed this in May 2025, using
-* Evernote 10.136.4-mac-ddl-public (20250425130902), Editor: v182.7.2, Service: v2.42.1
-* OneNote for Mac Version 16.96 (25041326)
-* MacOS 14.3.1 (23D60)
-* Python 3.13.1
-* pip 24.3.1

-I doubt this will work on Windows and have no idea if it will work on any other version of Evernote, OneNote or Python.

 ## Usage
 `evernote2onenote.py -h`